agenteo/agenteo.github.com/source/_drafts/notes.md

 When I switched from .NET to Rails 10 years ago I used to follow Rails conventions thinking their approach was valid but during the following years as the applications grew I realized how apreciating maintainable code that reveal the intention of the domain I am working on.

 When the product owner or the business talk about those conditions create a **specification** class to mirror the business logic in code.

+---

+---

+## Why is the application in this state?

+A few months after `rails new` the greenfield grace period effects ends and introducing new functionality in the application isn't as fun as it used to be.

+I've seen the Rails conventional approach work in small use cases but as the application grows the team shouldn't follow conventions decremental to their continuously changing use case.
+Scaffolding, authentication plugins can fast forward you in the initial 2-3 months but considering the average application lifespans of 3-5 years that plugin based foundation will prevent the application to change.

+Declining code quality and struggling to change large application isn't a problem specific to Rails or Ruby and it's explained really well by Lehman **law of continuing change**:

+>> Any software system used in the real-world must change or become less and less useful in that environment.

+and Lehman's **law of increasing complexity**:

+>> As a program evolves, it becomes more complex, and extra resources are needed to preserve and simplify its structure.

+and **the law of Declining Quality**:

+>> the quality of a system will appear to be declining unless it is rigorously maintained and adapted to operational environment changes

+**Catching a changing application is not easy**

+If you have the luxury to be at the beginning of your project read []() if you are on a legacy project that wasn't incrementally design read on.

+This technique is hard work that should be focused on valuable portions of your application.

+If only a few are against diverging from Rails conventions perhaps have them work on another application until the re-engineering effort demonstrate its results or if possible assign them to a section of the application that isn't affected by the re-engineering work.
+More often then not re-engineering is a late act of desperation rather then an incremental task.
+This technique is viable for not salvageable big ball of mud codebases but it should be risk assessed against a rebuilt.

+The steps:

+* Understand what the application does
+* Move the most valuable workflow entrypoints in to a component
+* Move any logic used only by that component
+* Focus on automated tests